sara-nl/spiderdocs/source/Pages/gpu_on_spider.rst

    ssh -NL 8888:wn-gp-01:8888 USERNAME@spider.surfsara.nl

 where USERNAME is your username and ``wn-gp-01`` should changed to the node on which the python kernel is running.
-This tunneling command has to be running in a separate terminal, and ensures the communication from port 8888 (right hand side) on the remote machine is forwarded to port 8888 (left hand side) on the local machine.
+This tunneling command has to be running in **a separate terminal**, and ensures the communication from port 8888 (right hand side) on the remote machine is forwarded to port 8888 (left hand side) on the local machine.
 The port that is given when you start the jupyter notebook defaults to 8888, but if it is already in use, the value will be different.
 The used value can be seen in the jupyter output in the terminal.

 Now you can run an example from the ``keras`` folder by going to the http-address provided by jupyter.